 - Meal plans?
 Click here to see post.

 - If you want to get a job on campus, look at all your options.
-My college has positions at the campus restaurant, library, telecommunication center, TA, restaurants, tutoring center, and many other places.
-I work in the library during the school year!:) When getting an on campus job, remember and clarify a firm way of time management.
+I work at the library during the school year!:) When getting an on campus job, remember and clarify a firm way of time management.
 The pro of campus jobs is that your manager knows your a student and they work around classes.

 - Be present.
 Just like your senior year of high school, your college years will fly by.